 Alabama offering aid for smokers trying to quit habit

-The agency has a telephone service called the Alabama Tobacco Quitline that operates daily, and help is also available through the quitnowalabama website.
-The phone number is 1-800-QUIT-NOW.
+The Alabama Department of Public Health is offering help for people who want to quit smoking in the New Year.
+The agency has a telephone service called the Alabama Tobacco Quitline that operates daily, and help is also available through the website quitnowalabama.com .

 Comments